ajoyfuljester/comic-scrapper/README.md

-# Comic Scrapper from comicextra.co, but also a comic manager right now it's not
+# Comic Scraper from comicextra.co, but also a reader or something

 First time using pyside6 and beautiful soup

+- pyside bad
+- beautiful soup good

 i hope you have a nice life